ibm-build-lab/cp4d-install/4.5_swe/README.md

     ```
     ./launch.sh
     ```
 6. Run **./setup-workspace.sh**.
-This will create a working copy of the terraform in `/workspaces/current` and sets up **cluster.tfvars** and **gitops.tfvars** files populated with default values.
-The **setup-workspace.sh** script has a number of optional arguments for our purposes, we are only interested in the `odf` storage option.
+This will create a working copy of the terraform in `/workspaces/current` and sets up **terraform.tfvars**  populated with default values.
+The **setup-workspace.sh** script has a number of optional arguments run with -h to see all the options:

     ```bash
     ./setup-workspace.sh -s odf -n cp4d45 -p ibm